 While its benefits are undeniable, companies without the luxury of having in-house IT resources that are specialized in managing Wi-Fi, often struggle to keep their networks performing properly.
 Managed network services provide a cost-effective solution to many of these interrelated problems.

-Gartner has a slightly different take: It sees managed network services as, “a vendor’s delivery of primarily operational support for a new environment in which the hardware assets, financial obligations and personnel still remain on the books of the customer.”
+Gartner defines managed network services as, “a vendor’s delivery of primarily operational support for a new environment in which the hardware assets, financial obligations and personnel still remain on the books of the customer.”

 In this article, you’ll learn three reasons why your business should be using managed network services in 2019.

 1) Mobile devices are the primary way we access the network (and the rise of the IoT)